Watch this compelling video to learn more about the Urban Warriors program and the postive impact it is having in Chicago's most at-risk communities.

 Urban Warriors veteran mentors and participating youth develop strong bonds as trust is established through the program.
 Here a mentor congratulates his mentee at the program's culminating graduation ceremony.

 Once youth complete the 16-week Urban Warriors program, they can choose to continue working with YSVP staff through a unique program called Story Squad.
 Story Squad, an audio storytelling program, empowers youth and veterans to channel their traumatic experiences through personal audio stories that are shared within their community and throughout the world.
 Through this cathartic process youth and vets share their personal struggles to help shed light on the complex challenges they face in their communities.
 As you listen you will hear stories of bravery, strength, and struggle and learn that amazing things can happen when we take the time to build safe, supportive and non-judgemental relationships for opportunity youth.
 Please take a momoent to listen to the excerpts provided below from a recent Urban Warriors Story Album.

 Listen to the full Urban Warriors Story Album

 Are you a military veteran interested in mentoring our Urban Warrior youth?
 Please fill out this mentorship application form.
 Have questions about the program?
-Please contact Diana Hernandez, Program Director for Youth Safety and Violence Prevention, by email or 312.523.5729.
+Please contact Carmen Gutierrez, Urban Warriors Program Director, by email.